Skip to main content

 We provide training for jail inspectors, a peer-training network for chief jail inspectors, information resources on standards and inspection, and related technical assistance.

-• Crisis Intervention Teams
+• Critical Incident Management / Crisis Intervention

-• Additional Projects and Initiatives being developed:
+Additional Projects and Initiatives Being Developed

 Looking for an incarcerated individual or facility?